 In 1967, McMaster University established Canada’s first Department of Clinical Epidemiology and Biostatistics, now world renowned for its work and known as the Department of Health Research Methods, Evidence, and Impact (HEI).
 The department has achieved its international reputation by conducting quality clinical research through rigorous, scientifically valid research methods and application, in addition to its strong educational programs which have grown to include graduate programs in the health research methodology, public health, health policy and eHealth.

 HEI is a research-intensive department with over 140 “continuing” staff, 10-15 post-doctoral and clinical fellows, and more than 150 “temporary-casual” staff.
 It is the third largest department/school in the Faculty of Health Sciences in terms of research funding per year.

-We have an exciting opportunity for an experienced, motivated and results-oriented Administrative Assistant, Academic (Tenure and Promotion) to focus on all faculty relations initiatives in the department to join our team on a continuing basis (subject to funding).
+We have an exciting opportunity for an experienced, motivated and results-oriented Administrative Assistant, Recruitment, Tenure and Promotion to support faculty relations initiatives and other administrative duties in the department, to join our team for a 1 year limited term appointment (subject to funding).

 For more information on the department of Health Research Methods, Evidence, and Impact (HEI), please visit our website at https://hei.mcmaster.ca/

 Job Summary: Responsible for coordinating the recruitment and tenure and promotion processes for part-time and full-time faculty and performing a full range of administrative duties for a Faculty or School.
 Serves as a primary resource regarding administrative issues for recruitment, tenure and promotion procedures.
 Carries out a variety of administrative tasks requiring considerable discretion and the communication of confidential information.

 Coordinate the submission of information and documentation required to initiate and conclude various recruitment, tenure and promotion processes.

 Review candidate documentation and prepare recommendations for review by others.